kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 as a whole, for all the containers included in the pod.
 This should apply even if the developer is unable to preemptively split the resources correctly between all the containers contained in the pod.

+Not all resource limits are treated in the same way by the underlying Linux cgroup controllers.
+For example, if a memory pod level limit request is smaller than the sum of limit for all the containers, then the limit requested by the containers is unreachable.
+It becomes impossible for all of the containers to reach their requested limit, since the sum of available memory becomes the pod-level limit.
+Note that even though setting `pod.limit[memory] < sum(pod.containers[*].limit[memory])` would not allow all of the containers to allocate memory up to their limit, this is not considered an error by this proposal (though a warning should be emitted).
+If it were considered an error, then any admission controller that injects containers to pods with defined container-level limits might cause the pod to fail in unexpected ways.

-Note that if a pod belongs to the `Guaranteed` QoS level as per the current definition, then defining a pod-level limit is redundant.
-If the pod level limit request is smaller than the sum of limit for all the containers, then the limit requested by the containers is unreachable.
-Conversely if the pod level limit request is larger than the sum of the limit for all the containers then the excess is not relevant since the individual containers can never use more than their requested share, and even if all of the containers use the maximum allowed by their defined limit, it can never amount to the pod-level limit.
+Conversely if `pod.limit[memory] > sum(pod.containers[*].limit[memory])` then the excess is not relevant since the individual containers can never use more than their defined limit, and even if all of the containers use the maximum allowed by their defined memory limit, it can never amount to the pod-level limit.
+Setting such a limit on the pod level does not _reserve_ any memory to the pod and will not negatively affect the rest of the workloads running on the node.
+Therefore this is not considered an error.

+Compare this to the CPU resource, where the underlying Linux cgroup treats the limit as a ratio relative to the cgroup one level up in the hierarchy.
+In this case setting the pod-level CPU limit will limit that pod to shares equal to the requested amount of CPU shares.
+Once the pod limit is set, then the limit on specific containers becomes relative to the pod limit, and not to the entire host.
+Therefore it doesn't matter if `pod.limit[cpu] > sum(pod.containers[*].limit[cpu])` since the container limits are all used as relative weights to carve up the pod level limit.
+If the pod level CPU limit is not defined, then the current behavior is kept by default - the limit is relative to the amount of quota allocated to the QoS cgroup.

 If a there are resource request definition on the pod level, even without any definition on any of the included containers, then it should be considered
 `Burstable` since there is at least some knowledge as to the amount of resources the pod should receive.